etosch/volunteer_matcher/README.md

 env GOOGLE_MAPS_KEY="YOUR_API_KEY" python main.py
 ```

+Command line args:
+--input_vl_file: path to voting location / open spots file
+--use_open_spots: uses "open spots mode" for the voting location input.
+See **Input files** section under **voting_locs.csv** for more info.
+--do_it: Actually call out to google maps.

 ## Algorithm
 - Matches up to `PER_LOCATION_QUOTA` volunteers per voting location in a round-robin manner by rank.
 For all voting locations with the same rank, attempt to assign one volunteer to each, then assign another to all locations until we reach the quota.
 - If volunteers only have county preference "Send me anywhere!", they will be slotted wherever volunteers are needed.